 The Club owns many items that are available to members, when they are not being used for a club event.
 These include camping equipment, walkie-talkies and even Paella Pans.

-If you are interested in attending an Intro Ride check the calendar and then fill in the contact details below and we will send you an e-mail with all the details.
+If you are interested in coming along to a ride to find out what its like fill in the contact details below and we will send you an e-mail with all the details.